tfoxcollis/git_homework/thoughts.md

   1. Commiting to my calendar schedule
   2. Using git diff to see changes before I commit.
 Shoutout:
-  To my husband James who has been keeping me sane and encouraging me to pursue coding.
+  To my husband James, who has been keeping me sane and encouraging me to pursue coding.

+Adding some thoughts